ekaterinailin/code-review-up/README.md

 _How?_

-I have created a github repository [2] for the group.
 In the beginning of our meetings in October I will provide an introduction to git and github to anyone who does not feel comfortable using the tool.
 Every other week a different person will volunteer to present their code to the group.
 The code presented should be fairly self-contained and not